egandavidpatrick-del/project-navigator/README.md

 ---

+# Where does the name Enola come from?

+Enola, as I know it, has nothing to do with software, technology, or the computing industry.
+My connection to the name comes from the Navajo people of Arizona, where Enola is used as a girl's name and is understood to mean “Magnolia.”

 # Saubon Synogen™ and Enola Deployment Architecture

 The Saubon Synogen™ system consists of approximately 65 PHP scripts that collectively define the Saubon Synogen™ web application.
 This application represents the user-facing side of the system and is the primary interface through which users interact with the platform.